-What it Does: CEX.IO a cryptocurrency exchange that previously offered cloud mining.
-It now provides the ability to buy and sell Bitcoins, and to trade them.
+What it Does: CEX.IO is a cryptocurrency exchange that previously offered cloud mining.
+It now provides the ability to buy and sell Bitcoins and to trade them.

 How They Pay: In USD only, via bank transfer, Visa or Mastercard.
 Fees for withdrawing start at $3.80.

 The Company: CEX.IO has been in business since 2013.
 In 2015, the company shifted from cloud mining to acting as a Bitcoin exchange.